PAGES: MAIN TOPICS I WRITE ON

 My Favorite Dinner Roll Recipe: Dilly Rolls

-My mother was known for her excellent dinner rolls, pies, and other baked goods.
+My dear mother was known for her excellent dinner rolls, pies, and other baked goods.
 I've tried her recipes for dinner rolls over the years and also other recipes I have found, but somehow, never quite acquired her touch with dinner rolls.
 That is, until I tried this recipe.
 This Dilly Rolls recipe, shared by a friend (thanks, Vicki!), turns out amazing every time I make it.

 The cottage cheese, the onion, and the dill weed make for a very tasty dinner roll, and it is my current favorite dinner roll recipe.
 It also freezes well, which is a huge factor to make it a winner for me.
 I made several batches of this recipe for our big Family Christmas, and then made it again for an event this spring.
 I always make more than one recipe at a time, and store the extras in the freezer, ready to pull out when needed.